-July 1-7 Weekly Planner

-Sunday 1

-Monday 2 Last day to withdraw from Summer III

-Tuesday 3

-Wednesday 4 Independence Day observed - College closed

-Thursday 5

-Friday 6

-Saturday 7

-6.6.2.3 All complaints regarding student conduct will be maintained on file in the Office of Student Affairs.

-6.6.2.4 The Vice President of Student Affairs will investigate and gather evidence regarding complaints regarding student misconduct.

-6.6.2.5 Complaints regarding student misconduct must be filed on a Security Incident Report form and signed by the complainant.

-6.6.2.6 If alleged misconduct deals with sexual harassment, racial harassment, or hate/bigotry, the investigation will be immediately referred to the Title IX Coordinator.

-6.6.3 DISCIPLINARY SANCTIONS: If the Vice President of Student Affairs concludes that evidence in a complaint warrants disciplinary action, the Vice President will provide written notification to the student as early as possible.
-Disciplinary action may include, but IS NOT limited to, the following steps:

-6.6.3.1 Reprimand: Any misconduct that is regarded as a minor infraction.
-The reprimand may include, but is not limited to: counseling and documentation of the incident in the Student Affairs Records.

-6.6.3.2 Disciplinary Probation: Any misconduct leading to probation will be regarded as a major offense.
+- 6.6.2.3 All complaints regarding student conduct will be maintained on file in the Office of Student Affairs. - 6.6.2.4 The Vice President of Student Affairs will investigate and gather evidence regarding complaints regarding student misconduct. - 6.6.2.5 Complaints regarding student misconduct must be filed on a Security Incident Report form and signed by the complainant. - 6.6.2.6 If alleged misconduct deals with sexual harassment, racial harassment, or hate/bigotry, the investigation will be immediately referred to the Title IX Coordinator. - 6.6.3 DISCIPLINARY SANCTIONS: If the Vice President of Student Affairs concludes that evidence in a complaint warrants disciplinary action, the Vice President will provide written notification to the student as early as possible.
+Disciplinary action may include, but IS NOT limited to, the following steps: - 6.6.3.1 Reprimand: Any misconduct that is regarded as a minor infraction.
+The reprimand may include, but is not limited to: counseling and documentation of the incident in the Student Affairs Records. - 6.6.3.2 Disciplinary Probation: Any misconduct leading to probation will be regarded as a major offense.
 Probation is applied for a stated time period and may include restrictive conditions.
-These restrictions may include:

-- Restricting a student from all or certain College facilities. - Denial of scholarships. - Removal from any position of leadership or participation in a College student organization or activity. - Specific improvement in student behavior or attitude during the probationary period.

-6.6.3.3 Suspension: Any misconduct leading to suspension is regarded as a major offense.
+These restrictions may include: - Restricting a student from all or certain College facilities. - Denial of scholarships. - Removal from any position of leadership or participation in a College student organization or activity. - Specific improvement in student behavior or attitude during the probationary period. - 6.6.3.3 Suspension: Any misconduct leading to suspension is regarded as a major offense.
 Suspension will be for a specific period of time, but in no case less than the remainder of the semester.
 During a suspension the student is denied:

+July 14 -20 Weekly Planner

+Sunday 14

+Monday 15

+Tuesday 16

+Wednesday 17

+Thursday 18

+Friday 19 Last day of classes for Summer II and III

+Saturday 20
-6.6.3.4 Expulsion: Any offense of such a serious nature that the student may have their status as a College student completely terminated for an indefinite time period.

-6.6.4 DUE PROCESS: The responsibility for administering discipline at Mesalands Community College rests with the Vice President of Student Affairs.
+- The right to attend classes. - Participation in College activities. - The right to be on campus for any reason, until such time as the student is approved for readmittance by the Vice President of Student Affairs - 6.6.3.4 Expulsion: Any offense of such a serious nature that the student may have their status as a College student completely terminated for an indefinite time period. - 6.6.4 DUE PROCESS: The responsibility for administering discipline at Mesalands Community College rests with the Vice President of Student Affairs.
 The Vice President of Student Affairs is responsible for investigating all complaints of misconduct.
 When a student is suspected of an infraction of College regulations, he/she will be given due process.
-If the infraction includes the possibility of suspension or expulsion, the student will be notified in writing of the student's suspected commission of an infraction and the College will afford the student an opportunity to meet with the Vice President of Student Affairs or his/her designee in order to respond to the complaint regarding allegations underlying the suspected infraction.

-6.6.4.1 The Vice President of Student Affairs will render a finding after appropriate facts, interviews, and evidence have been reviewed.
-At that time, the student will be notified in writing of any disciplinary action.

-6.6.4.2 If the student desires to appeal the Vice President's decision, he or she must submit written notification to the Vice President within three working days after receiving the decision.
+If the infraction includes the possibility of suspension or expulsion, the student will be notified in writing of the student's suspected commission of an infraction and the College will afford the student an opportunity to meet with the Vice President of Student Affairs or his/her designee in order to respond to the complaint regarding allegations underlying the suspected infraction. - 6.6.4.1 The Vice President of Student Affairs will render a finding after appropriate facts, interviews, and evidence have been reviewed.
+At that time, the student will be notified in writing of any disciplinary action. - 6.6.4.2 If the student desires to appeal the Vice President's decision, he or she must submit written notification to the Vice President within three working days after receiving the decision.
 The Vice President of Student Affairs will then schedule a hearing with the Disciplinary Appeals Committee.
 The student will be notified of the date, time, and place of the appeal hearing.